Arcade (song)

-"Arcade" is a song by Dutch singer-songwriter Duncan Laurence.
+"Arcade" is a song by Dutch singer-songwriter Duncan Laurence, It was written and composed by Laurence, Joel Sjöö, Wouter Hardy, and Will Knox.
 The song was released on 7 March 2019 by Spark Records.
 It was later included as the lead single on his debut studio album Small Town Boy, and also features on his debut EP Worlds on Fire.
-The song was written by Laurence, Joel Sjöö, Wouter Hardy and Will Knox.